JanB100/doc_simp/README.md

 ```

 ## Pretrained models
-We share all Wiki-auto pretrained models on [HuggingFace](https://huggingface.co/janbakker).
-The original authors also made some of their Newsela-auto pretrained models available on [HuggingFace](https://huggingface.co/liamcripwell).
-To leverage these models, simply follow the instructions below and set the model path to the HuggingFace model name, e.g. janbakker/conbart.
+We share all Cochrane-auto pretrained models on [HuggingFace](https://huggingface.co/janbakker).
+To leverage these models, simply follow the instructions below and set the model path to the HuggingFace model name.

+We also share the [checkpoint](https://drive.google.com/file/d/12FHcrrPdqKgE6R4G7uuTUasuAS9da018/view?usp=sharing) for the neural CRF alignment model which we pretrained on Wiki-manual.

 ## Data
-The preprocessed Wiki-auto datasets shared by the original authors can be downloaded [here](https://drive.google.com/file/d/1lU8htUIVBuuU24HrPErpV01hlA6tc-d1/view?usp=sharing).
-The paragraph-level data was constructed using [this script](data/paragraph_alignment.py), and can be downloaded [here](https://drive.google.com/file/d/1ZeALAhdWBfVNsFlRnPsGGia4NQB1Dbjq/view?usp=sharing).
+We share the train/val/test splits of our updated Cochrane corpus under [data/corpus](data/corpus).

+The script [load_data.py](load_data.py) contains our code for extracting the sentences and paragraphs from the technical abstracts and lay summaries in this corpus.

+The script [alignment.py](alignment.py) contains our code for aligning these sentences.

-All files should be placed into the data directory.
+The resulting Cochrane-auto alignments can be found within the [alignments](alignments) directory.

+The script [preprocessing.py](preprocessing.py) contains our code for constructing the preprocessed Cochrane-auto datasets based on these alignments.

+The resulting sentence-, paragraph- and document-level datasets can be found in the [data](data) directory.

+Finally, the script [analysis.py](analysis.py) contains our code for aligning the output sentences back to the input sentences and subsequently plotting confusion matrices of simplification operation labels.

 ## Preparing context representations
 Start by generating the context encodings of all complex and simple sentences.
-These are used by the contextual classifiers and ConBART.
+These are used by ConBART.

 ```bash
 mkdir context